 ISA investors must be resident in the UK, or a non-resident Crown employee working overseas and subject to UK tax on their earnings.
-Spouses and civil partners of eligible nonresident Crown employees can also contribute if they are themselves non-resident.
+Spouses and civil partners of eligible non-resident Crown employees can also contribute if they are themselves non-resident.

 An ISA can only be arranged on an individual basis (so cannot be held jointly) and it cannot be held in a trust.
 However, ISAs can effectively be inherited by a surviving spouse or civil partner (see 'Inheritance' below).

-Age eligibility for starting an ISA depends upon the type of plan, as shown in the table on page 4.
+Age eligibility for starting an ISA depends upon the type of plan, as shown in the table below.

-Type of ISA Opening age range Notes Basic ISA 18 upwards generally 16- and 17-year-olds may start a basic ISA, but can only choose the cash component.
-Junior ISA Under age 18 Investors cannot also have a Child Trust Fund (CTF).
+Type of ISA Opening age range Notes 16- and 17-year-olds may start a basic ISA, but can only choose the cash component.
+Basic ISA 18 upwards generally Junior ISA Under age 18 Investors cannot also have a Child Trust Fund (CTF).
 Broadly speaking, this means JISAs are available to any child who was born after 2 January 2011, or who was born during the CTF government provision, but whose CTF monies have been transferred into a JISA.
 Lifetime ISA 18-39 Contributions cannot be made from age 50 onwards.
-Innovative Finance ISA 18 upwards N/A Help to Buy ISA started before 1/12/19 16 upwards No new plans can be started, but existing investors can continue to contribute.
+Innovative Finance ISA 18 upwards N/A Help to Buy ISA 16 upwards started before I/12/19 No new plans can be started, but existing investors can continue to contribute.
 Help to Buy bonus must be claimed by 1 December 2030.